Welcome from the Rector:

 What we do is help you as your child walks this wondrous journey of faith.
 Besides learning of God’s love through scripture, story, liturgy, and sacrament, we also value the community we develop as we walk together with you, and your child.

 You will find in this packet valuable information about St. Paul’s Children’s Ministry.
 Please be sure to let us know how we can help you, as well, grow in your faith.

 All are welcome at St. Paul’s and we especially welcome you.

 Welcome from the Director of Children’s Ministries:

 Welcome to Children’s Ministries at St. Paul’s Episcopal Church.
-On behalf of the Children’s Ministry Committee, I would like to welcome each of you as we partner together and guide our children on their spiritual journey.
-I look forward to meeting you and your children.
+On behalf of the Children’s Ministry Committee, we would like to welcome each of you as we partner together and guide our children on their spiritual journey.
+We look forward to meeting you and your children.
 Our program would not function without the help of parents and volunteers so please consider volunteering in one of the many available positions.

 We are looking forward to a wonderful year!

 Children’s Ministry Vision: St. Paul’s Children’s Ministry offers a nurturing and inclusive environment where all children experience God’s love and begin their spiritual journey.

 Children’s Ministry Mission: Drawing upon the rich traditions of the Episcopal Church and by partnering with our parents, we strive to nurture the faith of every child and build a church community.
 We will accomplish this through Sunday School and Godly Play teachings, Children’s Chapel worship, Vacation Bible School, Stewardship, Eucharist and Liturgical education and fellowship.

 Click the links below to sign up to teach Children’s Chapel: